remix-run/remix/templates/netlify/README.md

 Open up [http://localhost:3000](http://localhost:3000), and you should be ready to go!

-The Netlify CLI starts your app in development mode for testing the serverless server and any custom Netlify functions you've developed.
+The Netlify CLI builds a production version of your Remix App Server and splits it into Netlify Functions that run locally.
+This includes any custom Netlify functions you've developed.
+The Netlify CLI runs all of this in its development mode.

 ```sh
 netlify dev